 The DOL also has a link from its website to a recruiting firm, RecruitMilitary, which focuses on matching military veterans and their spouses with employers around the world.
-RecruitMilitary lists more than 6,000 employers on its website.41
+RecruitMilitary lists more than 6,000 employers on its website.

-Disabled Transition Assistance Program (DTAP).
-The VR&E partners with the DOD and the DOL through DTAP to allow disabled servicemembers to gain information and assistance with the transition from military to civilian life prior to their separation from military service.
+Disabled Transition Assistance Program

+The VR&E partners with the DOD and the DOL through the Disabled Transition Assistance Program (DTAP) to allow disabled servicemembers to gain information and assistance with the transition from military to civilian life prior to their separation from military service.

-The Compensated Work Therapy Program.
-Through the VR&E, the Compensated Work Therapy Program administered by the DOL brings transitional and permanent jobs to veterans who are returning to the workforce after medical rehabilitation.
-The program combines work and training for new job skills.42
+The Compensated Work Therapy Program

+The VR&E Compensated Work Therapy Program administered by the DOL brings transitional and permanent jobs to veterans who are returning to the workforce after medical rehabilitation.
+The program combines work and training for new job skills.